Introduction

 In Java there are three categories of Exceptions:

-Checked Exceptions: A checked exception is an exception that occurs at the compile time, these are also called as compile time exceptions.
-For example,
+Checked Exceptions: A checked exception is an exception that occurs at the compile time, they are also called as compile time exceptions.
+Checked exceptions are derived from

 ,NullPointerException